Mr-SunBurn/hello-world/README.md

 first reposistory

 // I did this for my first tutorial.
 I am not tired now, but will be very soon.
 // My goal is to finish this tutorial as soon as humanlly possible.
-Wish me Luck.

 // The only thing that I have done to modifidy this branch is write words.

+// I was very lucky but I still need the luck.
+Good luck.